 Then I got pregnant.

-And five years on, it feels like my brain has slowed, right, down.
+And five years on, it feels like my brain has slowed right down.
 Why?
-Because I’ve moved through the four stages of mummy brain.
+Because I’ve moved through the four stages of Mummy Brain.

 Then I had my baby.

-Stage two – newborn haze brain
+Stage two: Newborn haze brain

 The weeks after bringing my precious bundle home from hospital were a fog, but looking back, I think this is just as nature intended.
 I was too tired to do anything other than care for my baby.
 My brain had switched on its baby tunnel vision, and switched everything else off.

-Then as the weeks turned into months and my baby started sleeping more, my brain had a chance to restart, but unlike my computer, it didn’t function better after a sleep.
+Then as the weeks turned into months and my baby started sleeping more, my brain had a chance to reboot, but unlike my computer, it didn’t function better after a sleep.
 A bit better, but not much.

 I still found myself doing silly things, like buckling my baby into the car seat and driving off without the pram, forgetting what day of the week it was or how to get the sentence, “Can I please have a decaf flat white with no sugar” out.

 I also can’t claim sleep deprivation like I used to.
-Although I’m certainly not getting as much sleep as I did pre-kids, there are some nights now where I do get my full quota of shut-eye, but even still, I don’t feel mentally sharp.
+Although I’m certainly not getting as much sleep as I did pre-kids, there are some nights now where I do get my full quota of shut-eye, but even then, I don’t feel mentally sharp.

 I still forget birthdays.
 I still leave my keys in the front door.
 I still forget my email password.